moliver28/research-handbook/content/handbook/support/workflows/internal_requests.md

 Sales team members will typically open this on behalf of their prospects in order to extend an active trial.
 You can follow the [L&R Workflow for Extending Trials](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change#extending-trials).

+## Solution Architect Team's Request for Help from Support

+Solution Architects would open this in the pre-sales cycle when they are facing a specific issue that needs support attention.
+Potential customer is not involved.

 ## Inactive Namespace Request

 GitLab Team Members can no longer submit inactive namespace / namesquatting requests for their own use.
 See: [support-team-meta#5170](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/5170)